-- A. The Council is empowered to exercise executive and legislative authority for White Bear First Nation; and - B. The Council has fiduciary obligations to White Bear First Nation membership relating to the management and protection of all White Bear assets; and - C. Pursuant to section 9 of the First Nations Fiscal Management Act, the Council of a First Nation may make laws respecting the financial administration of the First Nation; and - D. The Council of White Bear First Nation considers it to be in the best interests of the First Nation to make a law for such purposes; and - E. The Council of White Bear First Nation wishes to repeal the White Bear First Nations Financial Administration By-law enacted under the Indian Act in 2003 and enact a financial administration law under the First Nations Fiscal Management Act;
+A. Pursuant to section 9 of the First Nations Fiscal Management Act, the Council of a first nation may make laws respecting the financial administration of the first nation;

+B. The Council of Squiala First Nation considers it to be in the best interests of the First Nation to make a law for such purposes; and

+C. The Council of Squiala First Nation wishes to repeal and replace the Squiala First Nation Financial Administration Law, 2013.

-NOW THEREFORE the Council of White Bear First Nation enacts as follows:
+NOW THEREFORE the Council of Squiala First Nation enacts as follows: